JaviLorbada/dotfiles/README.md

     username = JaviLorbada
 ```

-Additionaly, you may want to install some of the software I daily use.
+Additionally, you may want to install some of the [software](https://github.com/JaviLorbada/dotfiles/blob/master/software.md) I daily use.

 ## Contact: